status-im/status-desktop/ui/app/AppLayouts/Wallet/views/walletconnect/sdk/README.md

 ### Design questions

-- [ ] Do we report all chains and all accounts combination or let user select?
-  - Wallet Connect require to report all chainIDs that were requested
-    - Show error to user workflow.
-- [ ] Can't respond to sign messages if the wallet-connect dialog/view is closed (app is minimized)
-  - Only apps that use deep links are expected to work seamlessly
 - [ ] Do we report **disabled chains**? **Update session** in case of enabled/disabled chains?
-- [ ] Allow user to **disconnect session**?
-Manage sessions?
-- [ ] Support update session if one account is added/removed?
-- [ ] User awareness of session expiration?
-  - Support extend session?
 - [ ] User error workflow: retry?
 - [ ] Check the `Auth` request for verifyContext <https://docs.walletconnect.com/web3wallet/verify>
 - [ ] What `description` and `icons` to use for the app?
 See `metadata` parameter in `Web3Wallet.init` call